history of 6989 'Wightwick Hall'(Revised 15 January 2020) Jeff Jackson.

 was built at Swindon under Swindon Works Lot Number 366, was completed on 25th March 1948 and entered service the same month

-with British Railways Western Region based out of Hereford, to replace one of the Saints that was withdrawn.
-She was the second
+with British Railways Western Region based at Hereford Shed, to replace one of the Saints that was withdrawn.
+6989 was the

 second last steam locomotive to be ordered by the Great Western Railway Company before British Railways took over under nationalisation

 and cost £9,686 to build, including the tender.

 (1)(2) The locomotive is named after Wighwick Hall,

 located on the outskirts of Wolverhampton.
 The hall was built in the 1890s for Sir Alfred Hickman, MP and industrialist, to adopt the name Wightwick Hall.
 The Hall

 The Hall became a school in 1956.

 6989 was out shopped in G.W.R. lined green livery with the number on the front buffer

 buffer beam and British Railways in capitalised G.W.R. style letters on the tender.
 This is confirmed by Angus Brymer, who

-account sheds some light as to perhaps why she was not in B.R. black, as might have been expected.
-Around February 1948, B.R.
+account sheds some light as to perhaps why the loco was not in B.R. black, as might have been expected.
+Around February 1948,

 B.R. gave instructions to Swindon that by the end of that week no more green paint was to be made in the Swindon Paint Factory.